tkubica12/azure-workshops/w-networking/docs/02-basicVirtualNetwork.md

     --no-wait
 ```

 There are no restrictions currently in our setup, every VM can reach every other.
 Also there is implicit SNAT to Internet.
+To exit serial console you type CTRL+] and press q.

 ```bash
 az serial-console connect -n $prefix-jump -g $prefix-project1